 Pine Creek parking lot and trailhead is currently closed for improvements.
 This trail head leads to many rock climbing routes as well as hiking trails such as the Pine Creek Loop and Fire Ecology Trail.
-This parking lot is expected to reopen by the end of August.
+This parking lot is expected to reopen by mid-September.
 Visitors are encouraged to use the Oak Creek parking lot.
 Pine Creek trailhead will be expanded from 22 to 79 parking spots.

 Sandstone Quarry parking lot and trailhead is currently closed for improvements.
 This parking lot leads to several hiking trails including Turtlehead Peak and Calico Tanks.
-This parking lot is expected to reopen by the end of August.
+This parking lot is expected to reopen by mid-September.
 Visitors are encouraged to use the Calico I and Calico II parking lots.
 Sandstone Quarry will be expanded from 72 to 96 parking spots and add a new loop for bus access and a new pedestrian path connecting the parking area to the trailhead.

 The project is funded by the Federal Highway Administration and will be performed by Las Vegas Paving.